What we look for first

 Fabrics and quality

 THRIFT. pays extra attention to natural fabrics because they often feel better on the skin and last longer.
-At the same time, the approach stays practical: condition, comfort, and real wearability matter just as much as the label.
+At the same time, the approach stays practical: condition, comfort, and overall feel matter too.

 cotton, linen, wool